Hendraburnick ‘Quoit’ – the most decorated stone in southern Britain?

 Analysis

-After processing the 3D data I began the lengthy task of analysing the surfaces in great detail.
-Each potential feature was subjected to four checks using alternative methods, including virtual RTI and cross sections.
-I burnt a lot of midnight oil ensuring finding ‘cup marks’ and tracing the grooved lines that connect many of them together.
-I found 105 cup marks and 47 possible grooved lines connected or radiating from them, following the slope of the stone.
+I burnt a lot of midnight oil ensuring finding the shallow depressions called cup marks and tracing the grooved lines that connect many of them together.
+I located a total of 105 cup marks and 47 possible grooved lines connecting or radiating from them, following the slope of the stone.
 This suggests that the lines were made in-situ rather than before the stone was moved in prehistory to its current location.
-This makes Hendraburnick Quoit the most known decorated or deliberately marked stone in southern Britain – possibly topping even Stonehenge in number of human-made features (152) on its surface.

 The result was this plan: